dishantTanwar/fsnd_capstone/Readme.md

 <a name="motivation"></a>
 ## Motivations & Contents

 This is the final project of the `Udacity-Full-Stack-Nanodegree` Nanodegree.
-Acter learning a lots of things like Flask, SQL-Alchemy, RBAC, database migration and security, and best practices for API development.
+After learning a lots of things like Flask, SQL-Alchemy, RBAC, database migration and security, and best practices for API development.
 I'm happy to share it with you.

 I used the following `dependencies` for this project